ARWNI2S/TheCorporateWars/whitepaper/technologies/solana-network/sustainable-economy/README.md

 The design starts from a premise: the infrastructure required for any quality online game is, simply put, expensive and costly to maintain.

-Throughout the life cycle of a video game —except perhaps in its initial design and basic development phases� expenses are incurred, increasing proportionally to the scope of the project.
+Throughout the life cycle of a video game —except perhaps in its initial design and basic development phases— expenses are incurred, increasing proportionally to the scope of the project.

 **The Corporate Wars** is designed as a holistic, self-sufficient ecosystem, able to develop rapidly and maintain its lifecycle for years.

-This means that the system�s economy �both in terms of in-game function and technical operation� must be capable of financing itself without relying on speculative methods.
+This means that the system's economy —both in terms of in-game function and technical operation— must be capable of financing itself without relying on speculative methods.

 ### Real Economic Sustainability

-The volume of maintenance and operational requirements is not infinite, but quantifiable and scalable: the actual activity of users determines the system�s current needs.
+The volume of maintenance and operational requirements is not infinite, but quantifiable and scalable: the actual activity of users determines the system's current needs.

-On the other hand, although development may rely on �altruistic collaborators,� the truth is that this model alone won�t reach the desired quality or development pace.
+On the other hand, although development may rely on —altruistic collaborators,— the truth is that this model alone won't reach the desired quality or development pace.

 > Many collaborative projects started strong, but their progress is slow, sometimes taking more than a decade to reach production stages.

 The project's financial architecture is proposed as a participatory model designed to guarantee technical self-sufficiency independent of speculative profits or investment guarantees:

-All **SOL** entering the system (player participation, donations, external investment, etc.) is routed to programmatic treasuries and considered part of the simulation � integrated into the game experience.
+All **SOL** entering the system (player participation, donations, external investment, etc.) is routed to programmatic treasuries and considered part of the simulation —integrated into the game experience.

 These treasuries fund:

-* the maintenance of active accounts (�_rent_�),
+* the maintenance of active accounts ('_rent_'),
 * the network usage fees for the backend,
 * development and maintenance costs,
-* and the system�s general operation (infrastructure, computation, data validation, etc...).
+* and the system's general operation (infrastructure, computation, data validation, etc...).

-This sustainability not only guarantees the system�s technical continuity, but reinforces the central premise of The Corporate Wars: a persistent, dynamic, and authentically simulated universe.
+This sustainability not only guarantees the system's technical continuity, but reinforces the central premise of The Corporate Wars: a persistent, dynamic, and authentically simulated universe.

 ***